TheRealPala/ppm-second-midterm/README.md

 The API Endpoints are available at `/api/`, the documentation is available [here](#Rest-Endpoints) or on [Postman](https://ticket-api.palano.it).
 The app has been deployed at this url: [https://ppm-second-midterm-production.up.railway.app/](https://ppm-second-midterm-production.up.railway.app/).

+### Basic Client
-As said before, for a basic usage, the client available [here](https://ppm-second-midterm-production.up.railway.app/) is more than enough.
+For a basic usage, the client available [here](https://ppm-second-midterm-production.up.railway.app/) is more than enough.
+In order to perfom login, there is a dropdown menu with the available users, and you can select one of them.
+Each time you select one, the client will execute the login request and will store the tokens in the local storage.
+The requests are done using Axios, and, thanks to the interceptors, the access token is automatically added to each request.
+If the token is expired, the client will automatically perform a refresh request to get a new access token and resume the request.

+### Postman Collection
 If you want to test each endpoint in a more detailed way, you can use the Postman collection available [here](https://ticket-api.palano.it).
 If you want to go with the Postman collection, the docs will teach you how to use it, but, as a summary, you have to add in the environment variables the username and the password of the user you want to impersonate, and then you can use the "login_check" endpoint to get the access token and the refresh token.
 The Available Users are: